jhunt/shout-resource/README.md

   - `url`: _Required_.
 The full URL (HTTPS or otherwise) of your [Shout!][shout]
 API server.

+  - `username`: _Required_.
+The username of the Shout! operations user, required to post events and announcements.

+  - `password`: _Required_.
+The password of the Shout! operations user, required to post events and announcements

   - `topic`: _Optional_.
 The Shout! topic to post events to.
     If not specified here, this _must_ be specified in the `out` parameters.